 Try these easy fruit-infused water ideas.

 A healthy, varied diet should provide all the vitamins and minerals you and your baby need for breastfeeding.
 However, it can sometimes be difficult to get enough vitamin D (which helps with the absorption of calcium to keep your bones healthy), especially during the winter months.
-All breastfeeding mothers should be advised to take a daily supplement of 10mg vitamin D each day.
+All breastfeeding mothers are advised to consider taking a supplement of 10mg vitamin D each day.

 Liked this?
 Now read…